biocypher/biochatter-light/README.md

 https://github.com/biocypher/biochatter-server and
 https://github.com/biocypher/biochatter-next.

+## 🚀 Quick start

+If you want to build your own version of the app, you can modify all components of the workflow by cloning this repository and running the app locally.
+You can also deploy the app on your own server or cloud service.
+The app is built using [Streamlit](https://streamlit.io/), a Python library for creating web applications from Python scripts.

+### Tab selection

+You can use environment variables to select the tabs to display; these can also be defined in the `docker-compose.yml` file.
+The following environment variables are available:

+- `CHAT_TAB`: Show the chat tab.
+- `PROMPT_ENGINEERING_TAB`: Show the prompt engineering tab.
+- `RAG_TAB`: Show the retrieval-augmented generation tab.
+- `KNOWLEDGE_GRAPH_TAB`: Show the knowledge graph tab.
+- `CORRECTING_AGENT_TAB`: Show the correcting agent tab.
+- `CELL_TYPE_ANNOTATION_TAB`: Show the cell type annotation tab.
+- `EXPERIMENTAL_DESIGN_TAB`: Show the experimental design tab.
+- `GENETICS_ANNOTATION_TAB`: Show the genetics annotation tab.

+Simply set these to `true` to show the corresponding tab.
+We also have the `DOCKER_COMPOSE` environment variable, which we use to signal to the app that it is running inside a Docker container; you won't need to set this manually.

 ## 🤝 Get involved!

 To stay up to date with the project, please star the repository and watch the